 Trout Identification Guide

-Gear for Trout Fishing
+Rods and Reels for Trout Fishing

 All of my gear suggestions are simply that, suggestions.
-They will provide the best trout fishing experience, but if you find a killer deal on a slightly heavier rod, or slightly smaller real, feel free to fudge my suggested numbers a little.
+They will provide the best trout fishing experience, but if you find a great deal on a slightly heavier rod, or slightly smaller real, feel free to fudge my suggested numbers a little.

 - Rod: 6 - 7' Medium-Light Weight, Medium to Fast Action